 - Transfers must have completed 12 credits at RUNB before course start.
 Appeals can be sent to firstname.lastname@example.org

 - The electronic application consists of a portion that you fill out, and then an email is sent to your supervisor for them to fill out regarding the role itself.
-Once the supervisor portion is submitted, your application is considered complete.
+Your supervisor should fill this out and submit it.
+Once the supervisor portion is submitted, you'll receive their response, and you can complete part three.
+Once part three of the application is submitted, your application is considered complete and review-ready!

 - Applications can take anywhere from 2 to 7 business days to review, depending on what information is needed.
 Keep an eye out in your email for any questions or clarifications requested.

 - If approved, you will receive an email from email@example.com detailing instructions on how to register for the course in WebReg or for further next steps.

 Usually, most opportunities will meet the requirements of the course.
 We look to allow for a learning focused role, complete with mentorship, feedback and the ability to ask questions.
 The focus should be this as a professional development experience- not just you doing tasks.
 Click here for a list of items that we will typically ‘red-flag’ in an application.
 Feel free to email firstname.lastname@example.org for questions and clarification.

 If you are working at an organization that also employs a family member, please note that you will need to be supervised by a different, eligible individual at the organization.

 You sure can!
 You don’t have to earn credit for your internships- but if you choose to take a course, it will offer you an advocate in terms of professional development, academic support, and career development preparation for your next role!

 YES.
 Employers cannot issue academic credit- only an academic program can.
 So- if your employer says that you can earn credit for the internship, that means that they are willing to do the required documentation to help you pass the course.
 You must take/enroll in a course to earn academic credit- just like any other class at Rutgers.